cemeiq/Github-profiles-finder/README.md

 # Retro Tasks
-Github profile Finder is a To Do app that looks and sounds like a game!
-Every two tasks you level up and if you reach level 5 you win.
-You also earn stars along the way. 🌟
+Github profile Finder is a web app that make use of GitHub's Developer API to search for and display basic information about Github users.

 - [Live Site URL](https://codesandbox.io/s/github/cemeiq/Github-profiles-finder) 🔗